analytiq-hub/sigagent.github.io/_posts/2023-05-25-yann-lecun-northeastern.md

 How do we build the world model?
 - How do we build it to predict the world
 - World is not always predictable
+  - Probabilistic models intractable in continuous domain
+  - Generative models must predict every detail of the world
 - LeCun's solution: Joint embedding predictive architecture

 <p align="center">